 b.
 Identification of internal government access to data before release

-In the interest of transparency about possible undue influence on the data before release, the GDDS calls for listing the persons/positions within the government, but outside the agency producing the data, who have pre-release access.
-Such identification that is, statements of who knows what—may take a variety of forms, including brief notices to the public and annual reports of the producer of statistics.
+In the interest of transparency about possible undue influence on the data before release, the e-GDDS calls for listing the persons/positions within the government, but outside the agency producing the data, which have pre-release access.
+Such identification—that is, statements of who knows what—may take a variety of forms, including brief notices to the public and annual reports of the producer of statistics.
 This practice is addressed mainly to situations in which the data are sensitive for policy or other reasons, and the objective may be met, at a minimum, by following this practice for the most sensitive data categories and indicators.

 c.
 Identification of ministerial commentary on the occasion of statistical releases

-Data quality must have a high priority.
-Data users should be provided with information to assess quality and quality improvements.
-GDDS participants are encouraged to adopt and implement internationally accepted statistical methodologies for the data categories covered by the GDDS and are encouraged to indicate where statistical practices deviate from these methodologies (a specified list of these methodologies is posted on the Dissemination Standards Bulletin Board (DSBB, see Section III.2).
-Although quality is difficult to judge, monitorable proxies, designed to focus on information the user needs to judge quality, can be useful.
-To assist users of the data disseminated under the GDDS in assessing their quality, the GDDS recommends:
+Data users should be provided with information necessary to assess quality and quality improvements.
+Participants in the e-GDDS are encouraged to implement internationally accepted statistical methodologies for all data categories and to indicate where statistical practices deviate from these methodologies (a specified list of these methodologies is posted on the Dissemination Standards Bulletin Board (DSBB, see Section III.2).
+Although quality is difficult to judge, proxies may allow users to assess quality.
+To assist users to assess quality, the e-GDDS encourages:

 a.
 Dissemination of documentation on methodology and sources used in preparing statistics